 The first lesson is the most important.
 Whether he wore a light jacket on a summer’s day or went five layers-deep for winter, Poitier’s eye for throwing together shirts, sweaters, cardigans and coats was second-to-none.
 Take this image as proof, shot outside the Apollo Theatre in Midtown New York in 1959.

 Here, Poitier lays a fashionable foundation with a simple white shirt.
 It’s an easy start; every man owns one (if you don’t, invest in the best from Turnbull & Asser).
 Next, he throws on a classic shawl-collar sweater, similar to the below by Anderson & Sheppard.
 There’s a little texture in its weave for interest, but nothing too flashy.
-And, finally, another menswear staple; the overcoat.
-Single-breasted and dark in colour, you may think New & Lingwood‘s option would make an inconspicuous top-layer for an unremarkable look.
+And, finally, another menswear staple; the raincoat.
+Single-breasted and dark in colour, you may think Sunspel‘s stripped-back option is too unremarkable to turn heads.
 And yet Poitier uses a similar style to deliver a masterclass in frosty day dressing.

 Turnbull & Asser Plain White Cotton Shirt

 Sunspel Showerproof Cotton Mac

 Poitier’s wardrobe may have been basic, but it certainly wasn’t boring.
 And, like many Hollywood greats, some of the actor’s most recognisable looks were captured in front of the camera.
 The image above was shot on the set of 1967’s In the Heat of the Night, but this style also epitomised Poitier’s off-duty, striking summer looks.